kura-labs-org/c4_deployment-8/README.md

 A Docker image is a template of an application with all the dependencies it needs to run.
 A docker file has all the components to build the Docker image.

-For this deployment, we need to create a [dockerfile](dockerfile) to build the image of the banking application.
+For this deployment, we need to create a [dockerfile](dockerfile) to build the image of the e-commerce application.
 Please see the [GIT - docker file](Images/git.md) section to see how to test the dockerfile to see if it can build the image and if the image is deployable.

 ## Step # Terraform